Category Archives: Politics

 Under this system, legislation can be debated for one or two weeks on the Senate floor alone.

-Senators serve a six-year term, and elections to the Senate are staggered over even years so that approximately 1/3 of the Senate is up for reelection during any election.
+Senators serve a six-year term, and elections to the Senate are staggered over even years, so approximately one-third of the Senate is up for reelection during any election.

 To contact your Senator, click here.